Chapter 8 - Notetaking Services and Options

 • The student is responsible for the care of the equipment.
 The student agrees to pay all costs associated with any damage to the equipment or if the equipment is lost or stolen.

-• Inform DAS as soon as possible of any problems with using the Livescribe Smartpens in classes/meetings, uploading files to a computer or other technological issues.
+• Inform DAS as soon as possible of any problems with using the Livescribe Smartpens in classes/meetings, uploading files to a computer, or other technological issues.

-• In order to use the Livescribe Smartpen, each term, students will sign an agreement to use the program’s audio recordings of course lectures solely for their own educational purposes.
+• To use the Livescribe Smartpen, each term, students will sign an agreement to use the program’s audio recordings of course lectures solely for their own educational purposes.
 Students will also agree to not make copies or release the audio recordings of course lectures to others, post to websites and/or social media, sell, or in any way hinder the instructor’s ability to obtain a copyright of this lecture content.

 • Failure to comply with this policy may result in a hold on notetaking services and referral to OSU's Office of Student Conduct and Community Standards.